Purpose

 3. Cornell University:

-• Must be admitted for Graduate Degree Studies within Cornell University’s Dept. of Global Development of the College of Agriculture and Life Sciences (CALS).
+• Must be admitted and matriculated for Graduate Degree Studies within Cornell University’s Dept. of Global Development of the College of Agriculture and Life Sciences (CALS) at the time of application.

 • Indonesian Students (or those with a strong affinity to Indonesia) are given preference, but other students from any country, esp. from ASEAN, may also be considered.